amateur80lvl/lxcex/README.md

 But for now I have a few legacy XFCE environments each running in its own container.
 A temporary solution I deployed within those containers is restricted network access for the main user and running all networking software as a different users.
-This software includes Firefox, CHromium, Mullvad, and Tor browsers, plus Thunderbird.
+This software includes Firefox, Chromium, Mullvad, and Tor browsers, plus Thunderbird.
 Of course, some does support Wayland already but LXCex still has copy-pasting issues and it's a blocking factor to run them natively.

-Here's the setup, on the example of Firefox, which ban be used as a boilerplate for other programs.
+Here's the setup, on the example of Firefox, which can be used as a boilerplate for other programs.

 First, create a separate user:
 ```